Launched in March 2015, this is a blog for anyone interested in outdoor learning, coordinated by the Natural Connections Demonstration Project.

 - Using the outdoors to teach core curriculum subjects

-- Challenges to LINE in schools
+- Challenges to outdoor learning in schools

-- LINE and health (physical and mental)
+- Outdoor learning and health (physical and mental)

 We hope you enjoy reading the articles, if you would like to contribute please contact firstname.lastname@example.org